Skip to main content

 3. Regular Hearing

-The parties and arbitrator will follow the regular provisions of the Code of Arbitration Procedure and appear at an in-person hearing.
+The parties and arbitrator will follow the regular provisions of the Codes and appear at an in-person hearing.
 With regular hearings there are no limits on the length of a hearing, questioning an opposing party’s witness or calling an opposing party as a witness.
+For more information about the process, please see our web page about FINRA’s Arbitration Process.

-Important Note: If a public customer or claimant under the Codes does not expressly choose either a Special Proceeding or Regular Hearing, an arbitrator will decide the case based on parties’ pleadings and other written submissions.
-For a complete discussion of an arbitrator’s responsibilities during a Special Proceeding, please watch this short video:
+Important Note: If a customer or claimant under the Codes does not expressly choose either a Special Proceeding or regular hearing, an arbitrator will decide the case based on the parties’ pleadings and other written submissions, i.e., as a paper case.

 Timeline

-On average, simplified cases considered on the papers are decided substantially faster than standard hearing cases.
+On average, simplified cases decided on the papers and by Special Proceeding are substantially faster than regular hearing cases.
 For current case processing times, please see our Dispute Resolution Statistics webpage.

 Fees

 Claimants must submit filing fees at the time of filing the Statement of Claim or request a hardship waiver.
 The amount of this fee is based on the total amount of the claim including any punitive and treble damages but excluding interest and expenses.
-Filing fees for Simplified Cases range from $50 to $600 depending on the size of the claim.
-To determine the filing fee please use FINRA’s Arbitration Filing Fee Calculator.
-Parties who choose to have an arbitrator decide their case based on written submissions, without an in-person hearing, will not incur any hearing fees.
+Filing fees for simplified cases range from $50 to $600 depending on the size of the claim.
+For more information about fees and hardship waivers, please see our Fees web page.

 Discovery

-The parties may request documents and other information from each other under FINRA Rule 12800.
+If the customer does not timely elect to apply the Document Production Lists in a paper case or Special Proceeding, parties can still make other discovery requests.
 All requests for the production of documents and other information must be served on all other parties, and filed with FINRA, within 30 days from the date that the last answer is due.
 Any response or objection to a discovery request must be served on all other parties, and filed with FINRA, within 10 days of receipt of the discovery request.
+For more information, see FINRA Rule 12800(g)(2).

 • Industry Cases

-The parties may request documents and other information from each other under FINRA Rule 13800.
-All requests for the production of documents and other information must be served on all other parties, and filed with FINRA, within 30 days from the date that the last answer is due.
+The Document Production Lists do not apply to industry cases.
+However, parties can still make discovery requests.
+If the claimant requests a regular hearing, please see our Discovery web page for more information about the discovery process.
+If the industry case will be decided on the papers or by Special Proceeding, all requests for the production of documents and other information must be served on all other parties, and filed with FINRA, within 30 days from the date that the last answer is due.
 Any response or objection to a discovery request must be served on all other parties, and filed with FINRA, within 10 days of receipt of the discovery request.
+For more information, see FINRA Rule 13800(d).

 Increases in Amount in Dispute

-If any party to a simplified arbitration increases the amount in dispute to more than $50,000, the arbitration will no longer be administered under this rule, and the regular provisions of the Code will apply.
+If any party increases the amount in dispute to more than $50,000, the arbitration will no longer be administered under FINRA Rule 12800 or 13800, and the regular provisions of the Codes will apply.

 View the following resources for additional information: